kobotoolbox/docs/source/pulling_data_into_excelquery.md

 ### Updating Data in Microsoft Excel

-Once you have synced KoBoToolbox with Excel through __Excel Power Query__, you should have the dataset stored locally.
+Once you have synced KoboToolbox with Excel through __Excel Power Query__, you should have the dataset stored locally.
 However, when the dataset on the server updates (i.e. through new submissions, deletions, amendments), your local dataset does not automatically update.
 To resync your data, you will need to click the __Data__ button and then __Refresh All__.

 _Thanks to Awais Awan for writing the initial draft of this post._